It is Safer to Drive During the Day

 As night falls, it’s harder to see and to be seen.
 Even familiar surroundings look different seen under street lights and lit up by headlights.
-It’s no wonder crash rates increase for everyone at night—not just teens.
+It’s no wonder crash rates are higher at night for everyone—including experienced drivers.

 That doesn’t mean that teens shouldn’t experience night driving at all; they need to develop this skill through practice.
 The best approach is to give your teen plenty of opportunities to learn how to drive at night—with you (or an adult supervisor) in the car.
 If this isn’t possible, then only very gradually should you extend the hours they are allowed to keep the car out as they gain experience over the course of their first year.

 Remember that many states have laws which set limits on what times a teen can be on the road alone.
 Check out this guide for your state’s laws.

 †National Safety Council analysis of 2016 FARS data.